Chasing Truth: Chapter 7

 His answering smile was faint.
 “Yeah, you could say that.”

 She pulled off of the road and drove a short way down the spotted dirt road mostly covered with grass.
 She came to a stop a few feet away from the tree line and threw the truck in park.
-Reaching back she grabbed her bag and jumped out.
+Reaching into the backseat, she grabbed her bag and hopped out.

 “Just let me know when you want to turn back.”

 “Having the Snake Whisperer on the trail with me makes me feel safer.
 I’ll be able to handle it.”

 She snorted and brushed low hanging branches out of her way.
 “I don’t know why since that means I can tell them exactly where to strike.”

 He laughed.
 “You’ve got a mean streak.
 I like it.”

 She glanced over her shoulder at him with a curious smile.
 “Yeah, you seem like the kind of guy that would.”